 I began dabbling in writing and in history which had been my favourite subject at school.
 After obtaining a contract with a publisher to write the first book length biography of William Charles Wentworth, I left Parliament in 2007.
 In 2010, William Charles Wentworth, Australia’s greatest native son won ‘The Nib’ CAL Waverley Award for Literature.

-And my third, Air Disaster Canberra the plane crash that destroyed a government, was released in April 2013.
+Air Disaster Canberra the plane crash that destroyed a government, my third book, was released in April 2013.
+On 12 November 2014, the former prime minister, John Howard, launched my fourth book: Australia 1901 – 2001 a narrative history.